Kerbalnut/Sanitize-PDF/README.md

 [Auto Rename PDF demonstration]: /documentation/media/AutoRenameExample.gif "Rename this script to whatever you want, and it will create a renamed copy of whatever file you drag and drop onto it."

+[Sanitize PDF Parameters block image]: /documentation/media/SanitizePDF_ParametersBlock_VSCode.PNG "The :Parameters block can be found directly at the top of the Sanitize-PDF.bat script.
+This is where all variables affecting the script's execution can be modified."